swiftlang/swift-evolution/proposals/0526-deadline.md

-When the call to `activeDeadline(for:)` is made, the query looks up the most narrow application of any specified deadline with that clock, if the current nesting of `withDeadline` calls does not used the specified clock type then the next nesting up the call stack is used.
+When the call to `activeDeadline(for:)` is made, the query looks up the most narrow application of any specified deadline with that clock, if the current nesting of `withDeadline` calls does not use the specified clock type then the next nesting up the call stack is used.

 If the nesting of `withDeadline` is stacked with a `ContinuousClock` deadline of